PaddlePaddle/Parakeet/examples/wavenet/README.md

-# Wavenet
+# WaveNet

-Paddle implementation of wavenet in dynamic graph, a convolutional network based vocoder.
-Wavenet is proposed in [WaveNet: A Generative Model for Raw Audio](https://arxiv.org/abs/1609.03499), but in thie experiment, the implementation follows the teacher model in [ClariNet: Parallel Wave Generation in End-to-End Text-to-Speech](arxiv.org/abs/1807.07281).
+PaddlePaddle dynamic graph implementation of WaveNet, a convolutional network based vocoder.
+WaveNet is originally proposed in [WaveNet: A Generative Model for Raw Audio](https://arxiv.org/abs/1609.03499).
+However, in this experiment, the implementation follows the teacher model in [ClariNet: Parallel Wave Generation in End-to-End Text-to-Speech](arxiv.org/abs/1807.07281).

 ## Dataset